EchoBeachUK/Cygnus/README.md

 The game was formed by a collaboration of people on social media.

-Most of the graphics and loading screen by Andy Green https://www.facebook.com/AndyGreenPixelArt/.
+Most of the graphics, cover art and loading screen by Andy Green https://www.facebook.com/AndyGreenPixelArt/.

 Ingame music by David Saphier